 The investment in individual securities excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-Please see the prospectus (Part II, item 13.1) for more information on the negative criteria.
+More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria" of the prospectus.

 Sustainability in the investment process is achieved through the consistent integration of ESG criteria.
-In addition to economic factors, these also include traditional criteria such as profitability, liquidity and security, but also environmental and social factors and responsible corporate governance, which are all integrated into the investment processes.
+In addition to economic factors including traditional criteria such as profitability, liquidity and security, environmental and social factors are integrated into the investment process, as is responsible corporate governance.